 It is not the strongest of the species that survives, nor the most intelligent, but the ones most responsive to change (Darwin)

-Having always been inspired by this Darwin quote, those who have crossed my path will have already met my mascot chameleon which I affectionately call “Adaptus Rex”.
-He’s tame and as a prehistoric descendant, he learned to survive environmental change!
-His capacity to modify his skin colours to adapt to different environments has inspired me in all of life’s challenges, continually adapting to the next state of evolution.
+Those of you who have crossed my path will have no doubt been introduced to my mascot chameleon which I affectionately call “Adaptus Rex”.
+He’s tame and as a prehistoric descendant, he learned to survive environmental change.
+His capacity to modify his skin colours to adapt to different environments has inspired me in all of life’s challenges, continually adapting to the next phase of evolution.

 Each business is a victim of digital Darwinism, the evolution of consumer behaviour when society and technology move faster than the ability to exploit it.
 Digital Darwinism does not discriminate.
 Every business is threatened.

-In nature, the famous evolutionary story took place in my native northern England during the last major technological transformation: the industrial revolution.
-To ensure camouflage as a consequence of the sooty manufacturing towns, peppered moths (3), originally white, became predominantly black via a reproduction process.
-A recent example in response to current climatic change is the shift of snail shell colour from dark to light.
-Snails have developed lighter coloured shells (4) which have a lower body temperature to keep cooler in response to global warming.
-This phenomenon is noticeable here in France where snails are still a culinary delicacy!
+Another recent example in response to current climatic change is the shift of snail shell colour from dark to light.
+Snails have developed lighter coloured shells which have a lower body temperature to keep cooler in response to global warming.
+This phenomenon is noticeable in France where I live where snails are still a culinary delicacy, whatever their shell colour !

 With our Covid-19 impacted environment, our adaptation process has been more in line with the instinct-triggered adaptation of our friends from the animal kingdom.
 Like the peppered moths of my native England, we humans face the challenge of adapting quickly to our accelerated digital environment in order for our business to simply survive.
-We need to “camouflage” the new technology and associated behaviour, blending it into our daily habitat so that it becomes the accepted “norm”, at least until the next evolution!
+We need to rapidly “camouflage” the new technology and associated behaviour, blending it into our daily habitat so that it becomes the accepted “norm”, at least until the next evolution!
 With remote working practices and collaboration for example, we’re still learning about the tools but also acclimatizing associated best practices, code of conduct, new routines and associated soft skills.

-“Adaptus Rex” joins me to wish you all great resolutions for your digital adaptation, transformation and evolution to success in 2017.
+“Adaptus Rex” joins me to wish you all the best for 2021 with joy, health and continued business adaptation, evolution and success!

 As we observe momentum building up in Europe around the emerging role of customer success, I’d like to share a few thoughts around this business metamorphosis we are witnessing.
 While this new role is still very much at experimentation stage as it positions itself in the recurring revenue business model, there are common themes around its practice and impact.
 This inspired me to create a series of some reflections around recurring themes and which I have called “Customer Success of Things” (CSoT)